Association for the Accreditation

 Common organizations that seek accreditation include, but are not limited to:

-Academic institutions: A single, free-standing university, college, medical school, or other professional school under a single chief executive officer is an accreditable organization.
-The academic institution applies for accreditation as a whole unit regardless of the number of institutional review boards/ethics committees (IRBs/ECs) or separate schools within the university.
-In rare exceptions, smaller units within a university may be accepted as an accreditable organization if the university can demonstrate that each smaller unit has its own organizationally separate HRPP, e.g., a separate Federalwide Assurance.
-However, AAHRPP's policy is to accredit academic institutions at the "campus" level rather than to accredit IRBs/ECs of the academic institution.
+Academic institutions: A single, free-standing university, college, medical school, or other professional school is an accreditable organization.
+An academic institution often applies for accreditation as a whole unit regardless of the number of institutional review boards/ethics committees (IRBs/ECs) or separate schools within the university.
+In some cases, academic institutions choose to separately accredit different distinct components within the institution (e.g., separate main campus accreditation and medical school accreditation).
+AAHRPP's policy is to accredit an academic institution’s entire HRPP rather than to accredit only the IRBs/ECs.

-In large university systems, individual campuses that are functionally distinct with a chief executive officer (e.g., Chancellor) may apply for accreditation as individual entities.
+In large university systems, individual campuses that are functionally distinct with a chief executive officer (e.g., Chancellor or President) may apply for accreditation as individual entities.
 Each institution (typically, an individual campus) applies for accreditation as a whole unit regardless of the number of IRBs/ECs or separate schools within the entity.
-On the other hand, if a university system as a whole wishes to apply for accreditation, AAHRPP will consider such requests on a case-by-case basis.
+If a university system as a whole wishes to apply for accreditation, AAHRPP will consider such requests.

 Government agencies: An agency within a department that has its own director, commissioner, or administrator is an accreditable organization.
 The agency applies for accreditation as a whole unit regardless of the number of IRBs/ECs or separate units within the agency.
 In rare exceptions, smaller units within an agency may be accepted as an accreditable organization if the agency can demonstrate that each smaller unit has its own organizationally separate HRPP.

-Private entities: A corporation or other incorporated entity, either non-profit or for-profit, under a single chief executive officer, is an accreditable organization.
-The entity applies for accreditation as a whole unit regardless of the number of IRBs/ECs or separate departments within the entity.
-In large entities, individual divisions, plants, facilities, or other parts that are functionally separate and have an executive officer may apply individually.
+Industry sponsor: A company, institution, or organization, responsible for the discovery, development, production, and marketing of new drugs, biologics, vaccines, and/or medical devices, and that takes responsibility for the initiation, management, and/or financing of clinical trials is an accreditable organization.
+The entity may apply for accreditation as a whole unit regardless of the number of separate departments within the entity.
+In large entities, individual divisions or facilities, or distinct subsidiaries, regions, or campuses that are functionally separate may apply individually.

-Dedicated research sites: A dedicated research site under a single chief executive officer is an accreditable organization.
-The research site applies for accreditation as a whole unit regardless of the number of facilities that it has engaged to conduct research.
+Dedicated research sites: A dedicated research site whose primary function is to conduct research (e.g., recruiting research participants, obtaining informed consent, performing protocol-required study procedures) is an accreditable organization.
+Generally, the research site applies for accreditation as a whole unit regardless of the number of facilities that it has engaged to conduct research.
 Research sites that apply for accreditation must be able to meet the Accreditation Standards in all three domains, as applicable.